panubo/Dockerfiles/nginx-consul/README.md

 }
 ```

-nginx-reload.sh saftly reloads nginx so that bad config files do not bring down the server.
+nginx-reload safely reloads nginx so that bad config changes are reverted and applies some rate limiting to reloads.

-If your completly overwriting the /consul-template/templates directory you should include the following config file.
+If you are completly overwriting the /consul-template/templates directory you should include the following config file.

 ```
 # file: /consul-template/config/00-consul.conf